-Thankfully, in Singapore, URA and HDB has consolidated the historical rental prices and these information are readily available at their website www.ura.gov.sg and www.hdb.gov.sg.
-But it is important to note that these historical prices do not take into account the intangible attributes like floor level, view from the property, condition & furnishing provided etc. Henceforth, you can check out advertised listings on established listing portal or visit those properties put up for rent to compare and establish the rent for your property.
+Thankfully, in Singapore, URA and HDB have consolidated the historical rental prices and this information are readily available at their website www.ura.gov.sg and www.hdb.gov.sg.
+But it is important to note that these historical prices do not take into account the intangible attributes like floor level, view from the property, condition & furnishing provided etc. Henceforth, you can check out advertised listings on the established listing portal or visit those properties put up for rent to compare and establish the rent for your property.

 Alternatively, you may check your property’s rental value by visiting https://propertynet.sg/checkmyrent.

 If you have an unfurnished house, it is best to keep it as it is, as it will widen your pool of potential tenants.
 It will be easier to put in furniture upon tenants’ request than to remove them if the tenants have their own furniture.
 If you do not wish to invest in a new set of furniture, you can even rent furniture.
 If the tenant request for you to provide them, the rental of furniture is typically 10 to 15% of your monthly rent.